 We ask you to make a three month commitment of at least 8 hours a month.
 The animals need your help and we respect your time and commitment, therefore we make every effort to make your time with us rewarding for both you and the animals.

-We require a background check of all volunteers after orientation, before training starts to ensure the safety of our animals, staff and other regular & junior volunteers.
+We require a background check of all volunteers after orientation, before training starts to ensure the safety of our animals, staff and other volunteers.

 There is a one-time $30 fee that is paid at orientation that provides you with a Volunteer T-shirt, handbook and other necessary materials to become a volunteer.

-After new volunteers have completed their orientation class, depending on their where their interests lie with the shelter, we have training sessions dedicated to each type of volunteering.
+After new volunteers have completed an orientation class, depending on their where their interests lie with the shelter, we have training sessions dedicated to each type of volunteering.